Are you there? Send photos to Open Story.

 Thousands of Occupy Wall Street demonstrators deluged New York on Thursday, a show of strength in the movement’s original home that was echoed nationwide as part of a “mass day of action.”

-Scores were arrested in New York, and several police officers were reported injured, as protesters fanned out across the city moved toward Foley Square in Lower Manhattan and the Brooklyn Bridge.
+Scores were arrested Thursday and several police officers were reported injured as protesters fanned out across the city moved toward Foley Square in Lower Manhattan and the Brooklyn Bridge.

-By early Thursday evening, many had crossed the bridge – the same place where more than 700 had been arrested last month – chanting, “This is what democracy looks like – This is what America looks like,” according to the New York movement’s official Twitter feed.
-This time, they marched in the pedestrian walkway, not blocking the roadway.
-Nearby, pro-Occupy slogans were projected onto one side of the Verizon Building.
+Many had crossed the bridge – the same place where more than 700 had been arrested last month – chanting, “This is what democracy looks like – This is what America looks like,” according to the New York movement’s official Twitter feed.

-Those in New York were not alone.
-Like-minded activists also took to the streets in all corners of the nation – from Miami to Los Angeles to Portland, Oregon, to Boston – marking two months since the activist effort aimed at the nation’s wealthiest 1% began in Manhattan.
+Occupy protesters also took to the streets in all corners of the nation – from Miami to Los Angeles to Portland, Oregon and Boston – marking two months since the activist effort aimed at the nation’s wealthiest 1% began in Manhattan.

-“I think the numbers have increased dramatically today,” said New York protester Jo Robin.
+“I think the numbers have increased dramatically,” New York protester Jo Robin said Thursday.
 “Particularly after the raid, our message is being broadcast all over the world.”

 The group twice squared off against riot police in Zuccotti Park, where they’d been evicted two days earlier.
 They’d also engaged in several confrontations with police, leading to scores of arrests.